LMS Pricing: Find the Pricing Model That’s Right for You

 9. TalentLMS

-TalenLMS is a learning management solution that offers five plans for teams from 40 up to 1000+ users and unlimited branches.
-Each price upgrade includes extra features.
-For example, if you upgrade from Basic to Plus, you’ll be able to access custom reports.
+TalenLMS is a learning management system that offers five plans for teams from 40 up to 1000+ users and unlimited branches.
+Each price upgrade includes extra LMS features.
+For example, if businesses upgrade from Basic to Plus, they’ll be able to access custom reports.

 Pricing